Zenovations/knockout-sync/README.md

 ##### fields.observe

 {Boolean=true} When false, the field is not wrapped in a Knockout.js observable.
-It is important to note than fields which are not observed cannot trigger an auto-update (we aren't observing them).
-They can still be stored when a save occurs.
+It is important to note than fields which are not observed cannot trigger an auto-update or affect the isDirty flag (we aren't observing them so we can't know).
+They can still be stored when a save occurs, however, assuming `persist` is true.

 ##### fields.type